tmurakami/dexopener/dexopener-example/README.md

 This application contains the following examples as product flavors:

-- `basic` flavor
+## `basic` flavor

-An example using the `DexOpenerAndroidJUnitRunner`.
+An example using `DexOpenerAndroidJUnitRunner`.

-- `usingApplicationIdSuffix` flavor
+## `usingApplicationIdSuffix` flavor

-An example using the DexOpener library with `applicationIdSuffix`.
+An example using `DexOpener.Builder`.

+If you are using `applicationIdSuffix` in your build.gradle, please refer to this flavor as a reference.